 I want to share a few tips and tricks on how I make meal planning work for my family.
 I don’t always get it right.
 Life happens and some weeks are harder and busier than others but I do try to plan most of the time.

-I have really struggled to meal plan in the past and even though I am supposed to be really good with food, recipes, ideas I still sucked at planning and shopping.
+I have really struggled to meal plan in the past and even though I am supposed to be really good with food, recipes, and ideas I still sucked at planning and shopping.
 I use to write some recipe ideas for the week on my shopping list but then lost it somewhere between containing my children at the checkout line and stuffing my receipts into my wallet.
-I came up with my very own MEAL PLANNER, idea and decided that others will also find it handy.
-So I decided to brainstorm, worked with a graphic designer (because it had to be pretty) and began the tedious process of finding printing companies.
+I came up with my very own MEAL PLANNER, and decided that others will also find it handy.
+So I decided to brainstorm, worked with a graphic designer (because it had to be pretty), and began the tedious process of finding printing companies.
 That is a story for another day.

 Meal planning tips to help you along

 Although I enjoy cooking, I cannot come up with a meal plan off the top of my head.
 I need inspiration.
 So once a week, normally Saturdays or Sundays I will sit down and have a look at recipe books, magazines or Pinterest (create boards for your favourite recipes or follow my boards) for my weekly dose of meal planning inspiration.
 Some people like the routine of eating the same meals every week.
 I get bored too quickly.
 Also, start making a list of family favourites that you can refer to if there is no time for planning.